“Ask not what your country can do for you, ask what you can do for your country.”

 The US Peace Corps learned some lessons the hard way but responded by putting more effort into their selection policies.
 In so doing, they – and all organizations following suit – give those selected the best chance of succeeding in even the most challenging environments.
 When paired with pre-departure and training preparations, your expatriates will arrive in their host countries with every possible advantage.

-- Understanding & Preventing Expat Failure
+- Understanding and Preventing Expat Failure

 Sources and Further Reading